mrniket/Swift-Collections/README.md

 More Collections for Swift
 =============

-More Collections for Swift introduces new collection types that are not currenty in Swift, but that I've found generally useful in other languages & frameworks.
-These collections are designed to coexist in the existing Swift framework.
+More Collections for Swift introduces a handful of useful collections that are not currenty in Swift.
+These collections are designed to coexist with the Swift framework.

-As a general rule, the API follow Swifts Array and Dictionary API while strongly influnce by [Googles' Guava collection](https://code.google.com/p/guava-libraries/wiki/GuavaExplained).
-The collections are designed to be as simple as possible while still satisfying ~90% of common usecases.
+As a general rule, the API follow Swift's Array and Dictionary API while strongly influnce by [Googles' Guava collection](https://code.google.com/p/guava-libraries/wiki/GuavaExplained).
+More Collections for Swift are designed to be as simple as possible while still satisfying ~90% of common usecases.

+## Collections

+### Set
+A collection that contains no duplicate elements.
+More formally, sets contain no pair of elements e1 and e2 such that e1 == e2

+### Tree
+A collection that simulates a hierarchical tree structure, with a root value and subtrees of children, represented as a set of linked nodes.

+### MultiMap
+A collection that maps keys to values, similar to Map, but in which each key may be associated with multiple values.

 ## Version